-conc, atol

-conc is the desired concentration, in $mol \cdot L^{-1}$ .
-A number of solute molecules compliant with conc will be selected randomly from the solute box name 1.dat.

-atol is the contact tolerance parameter, in Å. The two starting boxes will be superimposed, and the minimum allowed contact distance for solute-solvent atom pairs i,j will be $R{vdw}(i)+R{vdw}(j)+atol$ .
+conc, atol,enlarge conc is the desired concentration, in mol·L ^{-1} .
+A number of solute molecules compliant with conc will be selected randomly from the solute box name1. dat . atol is the contact tolerance parameter, in Å. The two starting boxes will be superimposed, and the minimum allowed contact distance for solute-solvent atom pairs $i{,j}$ will be $R{vdW}(i)+R{vdW}(j)+atol$.
 Any solvent molecule with one or more contacts closer than this limit with surviving solutes will be erased.
-Larger atol's mean that more solvent molecules will be eliminated.
+Larger atol 's mean that more solvent molecules will be eliminated. enlarge is the cell enlargement factor.
+It has been introduced since MiCMoS v2.3 to avoid clashes on the borders of the merged simulation box.
+These could arise if one or more solute molecule falls close to the box boundaries.
+This parameter must be 1.0 or greater; cell edges of the final box are multiplied by enlarge.
+Thus, for example, 1.2 means that the cell boxes are enlarged by 20 % in the initial frame.